suss-vli/suss-vli.github.io/README.md

 This may be the best meme to [explain](https://twitter.com/PR0GRAMMERHUM0R/status/1561247203443752960) git to anyone

 # Regarding Frontpage
-- [] add an animation to the header
+- [] add an animation to the header. certain page load should remain static.
+Subtitle should experience animation.
 - [] change the call-to-action button to respond correctly to mobile view
 - [] add a page to call for interns & software engineers (devops, full-stack & data science) & craftmen and craftwomen for VLI project